kori-njoroge/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete deletes the file betty from /tmp/my_first_directory 9-firstdirdeletion deletes my_first_directory from /tmp/ directory
 10-back moves user to the previous directory
+11-lists lists files in long format in the order provided 12-file_type prints the type of the command written 13-symbolic_link creates a symbolic link named __ls__